maiku1008/maiku1008.github.io/content/posts/2025-03-15-using-jujutsu-in-a-colocated-git-repository.md

 Hopefully this short guide provides a clear introduction to using Jujutsu in an existing repository without disrupting your teammates' workflow.

 I believe this is the most common use case for most developers, yet as of March 2025, straightforward documentation on this specific scenario remains surprisingly scarce.
-I hope you've found this helpful for your own version control journey with Jujutsu!.
+I hope you've found this helpful for your own version control journey with Jujutsu!